Phasor Diagram of Synchronous Motors: A Comprehensive Guide

 What is a Synchronous Motor?

 A synchronous motor is an AC motor that operates at a constant speed synchronised with the frequency of the AC supply.
-Unlike induction motors, the synchronous motor rotates at the same speed as the magnetic field to ensure precise speed control.
-It makes them ideal for applications requiring consistent speed operation.
+Unlike induction motors, the rotor of a synchronous motor rotates at a constant speed as the stator's rotating magnetic field, hence it is called a "synchronous motor".

 Watch the YouTube video by "Sabins Civil Engineering" to know about the working of synchronous motor